AnalogFolk/hack15-team06/README.md

 **TFLoigx - IoT Solution for London Commuters**

-A ground breaking end-to-end solution to help London Commuters get better informed our the traffic information, at the right time, the right place, the right context.
+A ground breaking end-to-end IoT solution to help London Commuters get better informed traffic information, at the right time, at the right place, with the right contents.

 **Why not tell us more about your team**